Contact geometric mechanics: the Tulczyjew triples: Line and -principal bundles

 A fundamental observation in this context is the following. \begin{proposition} There is a canonical principal bundle isomorphism between $L_P^{\times}$ and $P$.
-In particular, the line bundle $L_P$ is trivializable if and only if $P$ is trivializable. \end{proposition} \begin{proof} Let $h$ denote the action of $\R^\times$ on $P$,
+In particular, the line bundle $L_P$ is trivializable if and only if the principal bundle $P$ is trivializable. \end{proposition} \begin{proof} By construction, the vector bundle structure of $L_P$ comes from the vector space structure of $\R$ (the multiplication by reals completely determines the vector bundle structure \cite{Grabowski:2009}),